 This provisional ecological site occurs in the Dry Grassland climatic zone of MLRA 52.
 Figure 1 illustrates the distribution of this ecological site based on current data.
 This map is approximate, is not intended to be definitive, and may be subject to change.
-Clayey Steep Dry Grassland is a moderately extensive ecological site occurring on most landscapes in MLRA 52.
-This ecological site occurs on hillslopes, badlands, and bluffs where clay content of the soil is greater than 35 percent.
-Slopes vary from 15 to 60 percent.
+Onsite evaluations are necessary, particularly in boundary or intergrade areas where ecological sites from multiple climate zones may overlap.
+Thin Breaks Dry Grassland is a somewhat extensive ecological site occurring on steep or dissected landscapes in MLRA 52.
+This ecological site occurs on, hillslopes, bluffs, and escarpments.
+This site is typically found on side slopes, nose slopes, and head slopes in a badlands landscape.
+Due to the complex nature of the landscape, soil texture, soil depth, and slope on this ecological site can be highly variable.